-- 102. Initially, the requirement of an application is set by the provider of the specialised service, although requirements may also be inherent to the application itself.
+- 106. Initially, the requirement of an application can be specified by the provider of the specialised service, although requirements may also be inherent to the application itself.
 For example, a video application could use standard definition with a low bitrate or ultra-high definition with high bitrate, and these will obviously have different QoS requirements.
-A typical example of inherent requirements is low latency for real-time applications. - 103.
-When assessing whether the practices used to provide specialised services comply with Article 3(5) first subparagraph, NRAs should apply the approach set out in paragraphs 104-111). - 104.
+A typical example of inherent requirements is low latency for real-time applications. - 107.
+When assessing whether the practices used to provide specialised services comply with Article 3(5) first subparagraph, NRAs should apply the approach set out in paragraphs 108-115). - 108.
 NRAs could request from the provider relevant information about their specialised services, using powers conferred by Article 5(2).
 In their responses, the provider should give information about their specialised services, including what the relevant QoS requirements are (e.g. latency, jitter and packet loss), and any contractual requirements.
-Furthermore, the "specific level of quality" should be specified, and it should be demonstrated that this specific level of quality cannot be assured over the IAS.

-- 105. Based on this information, the NRA should assess the requirements mentioned in Article 3(5) first subparagraph. - 106.
-If assurance of a specific level of quality is objectively necessary, this cannot be provided by simply granting general priority over comparable content.21 It is understood that specialised services are offered through a connection that is logically separated from the IAS to assure these levels of quality.
-The connection is characterised by an extensive use of traffic management in order to ensure adequate service characteristics and strict admission control. - 107.
+Furthermore, the "specific level of quality" should be specified, and it should be demonstrated that this specific level of quality cannot be assured over the IAS and that the QoS requirements are objectively necessary to ensure one or more key features of the application. - 109.
+Based on this information, the NRA should assess the requirements mentioned in Article 3(5) first subparagraph. - 110.
+If assurance of a specific level of quality is objectively necessary, this cannot be provided by simply granting general priority over comparable content.27 Specialised services do not provide connectivity to the internet and they can be offered, for example, through a connection that is logically separated from the traffic of the IAS in order to assure these levels of quality. - 111.
 NRAs should verify whether, and to what extent, optimised delivery is objectively necessary to ensure one or more specific and key features of the applications, and to enable a corresponding quality assurance to be given to end-users.
-To do this, the NRA should assess whether an electronic communication service, other than IAS, requires a level of quality that cannot be assured over an IAS.
-If not, these electronic communication services are likely to circumvent the provisions of the Regulation and are therefore not allowed. - 108.
+To do this, the NRA should assess whether an electronic communication service, other than IAS, requires a level of quality that cannot be assured over a IAS.
+If not, these electronic communication services are likely to circumvent the provisions of the Regulation and are therefore not allowed. - 112.
 The internet and the nature of IAS will evolve over time.
-A service that is deemed to be a specialised service today may not necessarily qualify as a specialised service in the future due to the fact that the optimisation of the service may not be required, as the general standard of IAS may have improved.
-On the other hand, additional services might emerge that need to be optimised, even as the standard of IAS improves.
-Given that we do not know what specialised services may emerge in the future, NRAs should assess whether a service qualifies as a specialised service on a case-by-case basis. - 109.
-Typical examples of specialised services provided to end-users are VoLTE and linear broadcasting IPTV services with specific QoS requirements, subject to them meeting the requirements of the Regulation, in particular Article 3(5) first subparagraph.
-Under the same preconditions, other examples would include real-time health services (e.g. remote surgery) or "some services responding to a public interest or by some new machine-to-machine communications services" (Recital 16). - 110.
-QoS might be especially important to corporate customers and these customers might be in need of specialised services which as they are addressing businesses are often referred to as "business services".
-Such "business services" cover a wide array of services and have to be assessed on a case-by-case basis. - 111.
-Business customers often request services relating to virtual private networks (VPN), which are also discussed in paragraph 11 above.
-The term VPN can be used in relation to two different types of services: - "VPN application": A VPN application is typically used in the context of teleworking.
-A computer (e.g. an employee's laptop) uses the public internet to connect to corporate services.
-In order to protect the information transferred, a VPN application on the client encrypts all traffic and typically sends all traffic to a VPN
+A service that is deemed to be a specialised service today may not necessarily qualify as a specialised service in the

-21 As explained in Recital 16, NRAs "should verify whether and to what extent such optimisation is objectively necessary to ensure one or more specific and key features of the content, applications or services and to enable a corresponding quality assurance to be given to end-users, rather than simply granting general priority over comparable content, applications or services available via the internet access service and thereby circumventing the provisions regarding traffic management measures applicable to the internet access services"
+27 As explained in Recital 16, NRAs "should verify whether and to what extent such optimisation is objectively necessary to ensure one or more specific and key features of the content, applications or services and to enable a corresponding quality assurance to be given to end-users, rather than simply granting general priority over comparable content, applications or services available via the internet access service and thereby circumventing the provisions regarding traffic management measures applicable to the internet access services"